Indonesian Chicken Satay (Sate Ayam): Tasty Every Time

 Skinless and boneless chicken, onion, garlic, ground coriander, black pepper powder, kaffir lime leaves, cooking oil, chilies, salt, and Indonesian sweet soy sauce are what you need to make this delicious Indonesian chicken satay.

-As for sweet soy sauce, please try to get the Indonesian sweet soy sauce to get the authentic flavor.
+For sweet soy sauce, please try Indonesian sweet soy sauce for an authentic flavor.

 In this recipe, I recommend marinating the chicken before cooking.
 However, should you run out of time, you can prepare the spiced oil and brush the chicken pieces with it as you grill/ cook the satay.
-Try piercing the chicken pieces a little before putting them on the skewers to ensure your poultry is flavorsome.
+Try piercing the chicken pieces before threading them onto skewers to ensure your poultry is flavorful.

 chopped onion and spices on a frying pan